ameerulislam/DataEngineering/aws-athena/Amazon Athena - Project/video3Notes.md

 - Drop Table
 - Truncate Table
 Notice DDL is SQL commands that are related to altering the table.
+Amazon Athena supports a subset of Data Definition Language (DDL) and Data Manipulation Language (DML) statements, functions, operators, and data types.
+With some exceptions, Athena DDL is based on HiveQL DDL.
+Athena DML is based on Presto.

 ## Presto db
 Distributed SQL Query Engine